devleaks/followthegreens/docs/plugin.md

 Yeah, yeah, follow the greens is realllly green.
 Can't be greener.
 No green bashing.

+Follow the greens is used at a handful airports (OMDB, EGLL, EDDM, RKSI... _soon_ at EDDF).

-This plugin brings the Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
+This plugin brings the Follow the greens concept to X-Plane to guide you on the ground.
-X-Plane yellow painted coach arrows on taxiways are fine, useful, but look too artificial.
+X-Plane yellow painted coach arrows on taxiways are fine, but look too artificial.

-Follow the greens is an existing system used at a handful airports.
+Follow the greens does the same thing but with a real-life existing system.

 But now, thanks to this plugin, even your local muni can get Follow the greens _(at no cost)_.